dafyddcrosby/docs.daveops.net/books/society_of_mind_marvin_minsky.md

----
-title: Society of Mind by Marvin Minsky
+# Society of Mind by Marvin Minsky
----
 agents

 "What can we do when things are hard to describe?"